bogomazov/ElliotAI/README.md

 ## Running on device
 1. Run `npm install` to make sure your local packages are up to date.
 2. `npm run build-ios-dev` if you want console logs enabled, `npm run build-ios-prod` otherwise.
+3. Run `pod install` inside `ios/`.
-2. Connect the device and run the `Elliot-Dev` target via Xcode.
+4. Connect the device and run the `Elliot-Dev` target via Xcode.
 Make sure that build-configuration is set to `DEBUG` in scheme settings.
-3. Codepush will fetch the latest JS code (staging for builds with `DEBUG` scheme and prod for `RELEASE`), or will use `main.jsbundle` if there is nothing codepushed for that native version number yet.
+5. Codepush will fetch the latest JS code (staging for builds with `DEBUG` scheme and prod for `RELEASE`), or will use `main.jsbundle` if there is nothing codepushed for that native version number yet.

-**Note**: Always build `Elliot-Dev` target with `DEBUG` config and `Elliot` with `RELEASE` to ensure that both code-push and app's own network requests point to the correct environment.
+**Note**: Always build `Elliot-Dev` target with `DEBUG` config and `Elliot` with `RELEASE` to ensure that code-push points to the correct environment.

 # Codepush Deployment
 1. Install code-push cli: `npm install -g code-push-cli`